Exploring Generalizable Automated Program Repair with Large Language Models: Background and Related Work

 \subsection{LLM based Program Repair}

 Numerous APR techniques have been studied in the last decade, ranging from the traditional search-based repair~\cite{genprog}, constraint-based repair~\cite{semfix}, template-based repair~\cite{tbar}, and learning-based repair~\cite{prophet}.
 More recently, with the advancement of LLMs for code generation, various techniques~\cite{alpharepair, chatrepair, iter} have been explored by the research community to utilize LLMs for the program repair problem.
 LLM-based repair techniques transform the program repair problem into a code generation problem.
 These techniques can be broadly classified as model training~\cite{silva2024repairllama, fitrepair}, zero-shot learning~\cite{alpharepair} and few-shot learning~\cite{Tang2024, inferfix, thinkrepair}.
-Silva et al.~\cite{silva2024repairllama} explored how different input and output representations that yield optimized results using LLMs for program repair tasks.
+Silva et al.~\cite{silva2024repairllama} explored how different input and output representations yield optimized results using LLMs for program repair tasks.
 Xia et al.~\cite{chatrepair} studied the effect of test diagnostic feedback for LLM-driven program repair.
 Lin et al.~\cite{Lin2024} studied the impact of repair granularities encountered in program repair tasks.
-More specifically, how expression-level repair to token-level repair can differ for different LLMs.
+More specifically, they examined how expression-level and token-level repairs differ for different LLMs.

 In our work, we incorporate these different findings and techniques into an extensive study with 13 state-of-the-art LLMs and evaluate the generalizability across different languages.
 We also evaluate the repairability of the latest models by varying the information we provide (i.e., test diagnostic) and varying the granularity of the task (function level vs statement level).